jacc3/GammaRobot/README.md

-# GammaRobot
+# Senior-Design-Spec-G
-Merge of 2 previous gamma robot code hi guys ill edit the read me later
+Contains the relevant files for running code on the Spec-G robot with the M400 detector from H3D.